umbraco/UmbracoDocs/14/umbraco-cms/tutorials/custom-error-page.md

 ### Set a custom 404 page using IContentLastChanceFinder

-This is an example how you can setup a 404 error page using `IContentLastChanceFinder`.
-To find more information about `IContentLastChanceFinder` read the [Custom Routing](../implementation/custom-routing/README.md#last-chance-icontentfinder) article.
+This is an example of how you can set up a 404 error page using `IContentLastChanceFinder`.
+To learn more about `IContentLastChanceFinder` read the [Custom Routing](../implementation/custom-routing/README.md#last-chance-icontentfinder) article.

 Before following this example, follow the  [Create a 404 page in the backoffice](#create-a-404-page-in-the-backoffice) part.
-This is due to the fact that this example will use the `Page404` alias of the Document Type to find and display the error page.
+This is because this example will use the `Page404` alias of the Document Type to find and display the error page.

 1. Create a new `.cs` file called `Error404Page` in your Umbraco project.

-2. Add the following code in the newly created class:
+2. Add the following code to the newly created class:

 {% code title="Error404Page.cs" lineNumbers="true" %}